 · For Twitter, try to limit yourself to two or three hashtags per Tweet.
 Research has found that using more than those leads to a drop in engagement, though you should always be testing and checking this number for yourself with various content pieces.

 · On Facebook, limit yourself to one or two hashtags per post.
-Research has found that Facebook content, like Twitter, has better engagement with less hashtags.
+Research has found that Facebook content, like Twitter, has better engagement with fewer hashtags.
 Utilize one hashtag for your brand (#OurBusiness) and another for the subject matter of the content (#TheCoreoftheContent).

 · On Instagram, we recommend using between 15 to 30 hashtags per image posted.
 The more hashtags used, the more engagement.
 It was just last year that Instagram users were granted the ability to “follow” hashtags, which allows for a deeper connection with viewers who may like your content, but simply might not (yet!) be following your account.
-On Instagram we look to utilize hashtags in three categories for each post: trending (#SuperBowl), basic (#jewelry for a fashion page), as well as brand specific (#OurBusiness).
+On Instagram, we look to utilize hashtags in three categories for each post: trending (#SuperBowl), basic (#jewelry for a fashion page), as well as brand-specific (#OurBusiness).

 · Use hashtags on LinkedIn like you would on Twitter.
-LinkedIn has only recently started using hashtags to organize and categorize content.
+LinkedIn has only recently started using hashtags to organize and categorize the content.
 While it will not help to use hashtags like you would on Instagram, we don’t see where it would hurt to hashtag more than you would on Facebook.

 · On all platforms keep the hashtags simple.
 This helps the social media platform categorize your hashtag and corresponding post which aids in discovery.
 So no #hashtagslikethisthatseeminglyaretoolong.
 If it seems too long and convoluted — it is.